mwcremer/dnd-bx/spells.md

 - **_High winds:_** Movement rates are halved.
 Missile fire and flight are impossible.
 At sea, may be used to increase the sailing speed of ships by 50%, if they travel with the wind.
 In sandy areas, may cause a sandstorm, reducing visibility to 20'.
 - **_Rainy:_** -2 penalty to missile attacks.
 Mud forms in 3 turns, halving movement rates.
 - **_Snowy:_** Visibility drops to 20'.
 Movement rates are halved.
 Bodies of water may freeze.
 After the snow thaws, mud remains and still impedes movement.
 - **_Tornado:_** The caster can direct the tornado, which moves at 120' per round.
-The tornado can be directed to attack, using the stats for a 12 HD air elemental (see **_B/X Essentials: Monsters_**).
+The tornado can be directed to attack, using the stats for a 12 HD [air elemental](monsters.md#air_elemental).
 Ships caught in a tornado have a 75% chance of suffering 12 points of hull damage.

 ### <a name="death_spell"></a>Death Spell